rdpbecker/Timer/README.md

 total time up the end of the given segment.
 The title (first entry) of the second column is used as the name of the comparison.

-# runTimer.py
+# Included Programs

+__Note__: If the three programs are not installed (see [Installation](#installation-linux-only) for install instructions) and are just being run as a Python script, they must be run from this directory in order to work, as default configuration files are referenced locally from this directory.

-Usage: python3 runTimer.py
+## runTimer.py

+Usage: `python3 runTimer.py` (`runTimer` with installation)

 This is a segmented timer which keeps track of segments and stores them in a CSV file when the program is completed (either when the final segment is completed or when the user terminates the program).

-## How it works
+### How it works

 The program starts by prompting the user to choose a game from those in the first column of *splitNames.csv*.
 Once the user has